 Clients U.S. Chamber of Commerce

-Jones Day represents the U.S Chamber of Commerce in a federal lawsuit against the City of Seattle.
-The city enacted an ordinance authorizing for-hire drivers who are independent contractors to unionize, and compelling ride-referral companies like Uber and Lyft to collectively bargain with those unions over fees and other contractual terms.
-The lawsuit contends that the ordinance, the first of its kind in the United States, authorizes price fixing by drivers and therefore conflicts with and violates federal antitrust law.
+Jones Day represented the U.S. Chamber of Commerce in a lawsuit challenging a collective-bargaining ordinance enacted by the City of Seattle.
+The ordinance authorized for-hire drivers who are independent contractors to unionize, and it compelled ride-referral companies like Uber and Lyft to collectively bargain with those unions over fees and other contractual terms.
+The lawsuit contended that the ordinance, the first of its kind in the United States, authorized price fixing by drivers and therefore violated federal antitrust law.